moseschmiedel/bachelor-thesis/text/thesis.typ

 $

 They used a #text_qty("620", "mAh") battery and configured their system to be in the Active mode for 5% of the time.
-They found that through this method they could improve the life time of their battery from 14.46 hours to 288 hours.
+They found that through this method they could improve the lifetime of their battery from 14.46 hours to 288 hours.

 A challenge for this approach is that a device cannot receive any signals while in Sleep mode.
 This challenge must influence the design of the localization algorithm to ensure that communication between the devices in the localization system is possible.
 El Agroudy et al. resolve this issue by keeping the anchor node